 Diagnosis of breast signet ring cell carcinoma

-Signet-ring cell carcinoma is given the name because when viewed under a microscope the cells look like a signet ring.
-The nucleus appears to be ‘pushed over’ (kind of like a stone in a ring) while the remainder cell membrane forming the outside ‘ring’ shape.
+Signet ring cancer is given the name because the cells under a microscope look like a signet ring.
+The nucleus appears to be ‘pushed over’ (kind of like a stone in a ring).
+So, the remainder cell membrane actually forms the outside ‘ring’ shape.

 Metastasis shows a unique aspect of signet ring cell carcinoma of the breast

-But regardless of the site of origin of signet ring cell carcinoma (breast, colon, stomach) they are all highly prone to metastasize to the regional lymph nodes, (as well as the ovaries, lung, and peritoneal surfaces).
+But regardless of the site of origin of the carcinoma (breast, colon, stomach), they are all highly prone to metastasize to the regional lymph nodes, (as well as the ovaries, lung, and peritoneal surfaces).

-The biologic hallmark of signet-ring cell breast carcinoma is mucin production.
+The biologic hallmark of signet-ring cell cancer of the breast is mucin production.
 There are various different types of mucins (MUC1, MUC2, MUC3, etc.) and different combinations and strengths of mucins have been widely used to histologically differentiate between the various different types of adenocarcinomas.

 Mucins produced due to the decreased production and thus immunoreactivity for E-cadherin occurs in about 75% of breast lobular carcinomas (with signet ring cells).
 Most breast signet ring cell carcinomas are positive for estrogen receptors, and negative for E-cadherin, and just about all cases will express MUC1.